Work Permits for Third-Country Nationals

 • Notarized rental agreement, Housing Authority Approval, and Lease Attestation Form

-• Complete copy of passport
+• Copy of passport

-• Health screening certificate
+• Health screening certificate (depending on employment roll, some positions are exempt)

 • Job description, Declaration of Suitability, and Privacy Policy

-Application Process Overview
+Application Process

 Processing Time